Hakkı Başar

-Hakkı Başar (born 1969) is a former Turkish wrestler.
+Hakkı Başar (born 24 September 1969) is a Turkish former wrestler.
 He is Olympic silver medalist in Greco-Roman wrestling in 1992.
 He also competed at the 1996 and 2000 Olympics.
 He is the uncle of Metehan Başar and Yunus Emre Başar.

 Wrestling career

 Başar grew up in Istanbul and only started wrestling at the age of 17 in 1986.
 He joined the Istanbul wrestling club "Ithisas Spor".
 He was trained by Ata Karatas at that time.
 Hakkı rank exclusively in the Greco-Roman style.
 Later he moved to the club "Böyökzehir Belediye" Istanbul, where the coach Ibrahim Yildirim supervised him.
 He began his international career at the age of 18 with a victory at the 1988 Balkan Games in Romania.
 He wrestled at middleweight at the time.
 In 1989 he finished 7th at the Junior World Championships in Budapest.
 He then competed in several international championships in 1990 and 1991, but could not yet place himself in the front field.
 However, the Turkish Wrestling Federation remained loyal to him and also nominated Hakkı for the 1992 Olympic Games, because it was recognized that there was a lot of potential in him.

 In fact, he made his breakthrough at the 1992 Olympic Games in Barcelona.
 He provided excellent fights in the light heavyweight division, defeated the Russian Gogi Koguashvili and in the fight for the gold medal lost only to the German Maik Bullmann.
 The silver medal was the reward for his good fights.

 He also defeated Koguashvili at the 1993 European Championships in Istanbul, but this time he failed to beat the Swedish surprise Jörgen Olsson, but still won the bronze medal in the light heavyweight division.

 In 1994, he suffered a setback in terms of performance, when he took only 13th place at the European Championships in Athens and only 15th place at the World Championships in Tampere.
 At the 1995 European Championships in Besançon, he competed in the heavyweight division, but could not prevail there and finished only seventh.